 Get emails from Sam that will help you be a better photographer.

 Student Comments about Sam’s Washington DC Photography Classes and Online Instruction

 Could not recommend these classes more.” photography classes

 Sam D’Amico, a professional photographer and photography instructor, helps anyone who wants to be a better photographer.
 He’ll work with his students to increase their understanding of camera operation, light, and lighting.

 Sam started as a professional photographer in the mid-1980s and began teaching photography professionally in 1999.
 His photographs received awards in shows, and his photography classes were voted the “Best of DC” by the readers of the Washington City Paper.

-Many photography teachers spend a lot of time teaching about DSLRs and rules of composition that create homogenized, rigid photographs.
-On the other hand, Sam teaches about camera operation, thought process, and the individual photographer’s visual communication intent.
+During Sam’s DC photo classes you won’t be taught any tips or tricks or be limited by “rules” of composition that create homogenized, rigid photographs.
+Instead, Sam teaches about camera operation, elements of composition light, and compositional intent.
 This approach to teaching allows his students to use ANY camera (yes, even the camera on their phone) and break free of the rules of composition.
 Approaching the creative process this way allows for fluid and spontaneous photographs unique to the photographer creating them.

 Some Words From Sam About His Photography Lessons in Washington, D, C and Remote Instruction